eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 .. note::
      This QoS Policy concerns to DataWriter and DataReader entities.
      :raw-html:`<br />`
-     It cannot be changed on enabled entity.
+     It cannot be changed on enabled entities.

 .. warning::
     For DataWriters and DataReaders to match, they must follow the compatibility rule.
 See :ref:`disableacks_compatibilityrule`